simondlevy/gym-copter/README.md

 (On Linux you will probably have to run this command with <tt>sudo</tt>.)

-To run the scripts in the [learning](https://github.com/simondlevy/gym-copter/tree/master/learning) folder, you'll also want to clone and install my [fork](https://github.com/simondlevy/Deep-Reinforcement-Learning-Hands-On-Second-Edition) of the code from Deep Reinforcement Learning Hands-On, Second Edition.
-Once you've done that, you can return to the gym-copter repository and do the following:
+To run the scripts in the [learning](https://github.com/simondlevy/gym-copter/tree/master/learning) folder, you'll also want to clone this [fork](https://github.com/simondlevy/Deep-Reinforcement-Learning-Hands-On-Second-Edition) of the code from the excellent
+[Deep Reinforcement Learning Hands-On, Second Edition](https://www.amazon.com/Deep-Reinforcement-Learning-Hands-Q-networks-ebook/dp/B076H9VQH6) book.
+Once you've done that (and installed whatever additional packages you need), you can try out the code from Chapter 19 of the book:

 ```
-% cd learning
+% cd Deep-Reinforcement-Learning-Hands-On-Second-Edition/Chapter19
-% python3 trpo.py -e Copter-v0 -n altitude
+% python3 03_train_trpo.py -e gym_copter:Copter-v0 -n takeoff
 ```

 This will use a [Trust Region Policy Optimization](https://arxiv.org/abs/1502.05477) agent on a model